MBA/MD, Harvard University

 Vijay Yanamadala is the child of immigrants from India

-Fellowship awarded to support work towards an MD/MBA in Medicine, Business at Harvard University and MIT
+Fellowship awarded to support work towards an MBA/MD in Business and Medicine at Harvard University

 VIJAY YANAMADALA is a Complex Spine Surgery Fellow at Virginia Mason Medical Center in Seattle, WA.
 He did his residency in neurosurgery at Massachusetts General Hospital.
 He received an MD/MBA fom Harvard University/Massachusetts Institute of Technology Division of Health Sciences and Technology (HST).